tomer132246/IDATopaqueminator/README.md

 # Usage
-- Ctrl-Shift-T To recieve an anlysis on the current function (the one you are viewing.).
+- Ctrl-Alt-T To recieve an anlysis on the current function (the one you are viewing.).
 - NOTE:
   1. The results may be inaccurate!.
 The plugin is instrumentlizing the shell-code of the current function without prior context knowledge.
   2. THE PLUGIN WILL AND SHALL NOT DO ANY CHANGES TO YOUR IDB.